mipayne/JustTheClass/about.md

 ## Projects and Quizzes
 ### Project
 You will complete a final project, which will be in the form of a user proposal for instrument access to be submitted to a scientific user facility.
-Students will selecte a user facility of their choosing, and write a proposal investigating mechanical properties/deformation features/defects using available equipment.
+Students will select a user facility of their choosing, and write a proposal investigating mechanical properties/deformation features/defects using available equipment.
 In this proposal you will describe a research plan that you would like to complete to understand deformation in a specific system.
 Projects will be graded on how well the proposed work addresses the hypothesis, and the feasibility of the experiment.
 Each student will complete an individual final project on a unique topic.
-(Adapted from Berkeley MSE 241 Syllabus)
+(Adapted from Berkeley MSE 241 Syllabus).
+Students can work individually or with a partner

+The assignment will include:
+- written proposal
+- 15 minute in-class presentation

 ## Grading